seamplex/feenox/doc/tutorials/110-tensile-test/README.markdown

 >     3.  understand
 >
 >     what equations are being solved and how they are being solved
->     withing a digital computer.
+>     with a digital computer.
 The most important issue of FeenoX
 >     being free software, besides the three pints above, is that anyone
 >     can *modify* it to suit their needs and then share those
 >     modifications.
 Of course most people do not know how to see,